Laminad/passhashgen/README.md

 If you have a request, find a bug, or would like to help with this endevor, submit an issue or pull request on https://github.com/Laminad/passhashgen

 ### Known Issues
-1. The quiet flag currently doesn't work.
-Will be updating to a python logging library to resolve the issue.
-2. inputting zero options should output a single strong password of 8 characters, but is not currently.
-Logic in the main function needs to be modified
+None currently that I am aware of

 # Installation
 This script can be run standalone as long as the dependencies are installed.
 Pyinstaller can also be used to create binary/executable file to run.
 I recommend using pyinstaller as it is easier to use in aliases and will validate dependencies.

 ### Dependencies
 Pyinstaller should validate the dependencies, but if you have issues these are the python libraries used.
+Most are builtin, so they will already be part of a typically python3 installation.
 ```
+os
+sys
+random
+hashlib
+logging
 argparse
 cryptography
-libnacl
-pip install argparse cryptography libnacl
+pip install argparse cryptography logging hashlib random os sys
 ```

 ### PyInstaller Instructions: